 The French-American Cultural Exchange (FACE) Foundation is an American nonprofit organization dedicated to supporting French-American relations through innovative cultural and educational projects.

-In partnership with the Cultural Services of the French Embassy in the United States, FACE Foundation promotes artistic, literary and educational exchange and collaboration between creative professionals from both countries : http://face-foundation.org/
+In partnership with the Cultural Services of the French Embassy in the United States, FACE Foundation promotes artistic, literary and educational exchange and collaboration between creative professionals from both countries.
+For more information : http://face-foundation.org/

 Théâtre du Rêve.
 As Atlanta’s unique French-language theatre company, Le Théâtre du Rêve’s mission is to bring the language and cultures of the French-speaking world to life on the American stage.
 They strive to create a true dialogue between American and French-speaking artists.
 For more information : www.theatredureve.com.